-General Data Protection Regulation (GDPR)
+The General Data Protection Regulation (GDPR)

 The implementation will require comprehensive changes to the way in which organisations, like Queen's University Belfast, collect, use and transfer personal data.

-How will it differ from the Data Protection Act 1998 (DPA)?
+How will it differ from the DPA?

 The GDPR has been designed not only to harmonise Data Protection practices across the European Union, but specifically to strengthen the rights of Data Subjects.
-For example:

 - The standards required for gaining consent to process personal data are higher - consent must be unambiguous, informed and demonstrable.